-2. You must have a park ticket AND a park reservation.
-With guest capacity at 25%, Disneyland is requiring guests to make theme park reservations for the day(s) they want to visit.
+1. You must have a park ticket AND a park reservation.
+The reservation system was established to manage crowds post-Covid and it seems like it’s sticking around.
+Disneyland requires guests to make theme park reservations for the day(s) they want to visit.
 This helps control the crowds.

 Here’s how to get tickets and reservations: